We hope this information will help you help your students.

 How can I fit Dual Credit pathways into my student’s timetable?

 Because of the timing of most classes, it is often easier to timetable Dual Credit if the student is on a co-op semester, but this is not always the case.
-General information about start and end dates is provided on each program page.
-For specific days, dates and times, please check with the dual credit contact at your school board.
+For specific days, dates and times, please check with the dual credit contact at your school board for Sheridan’s per term workplan.

 What supports are in place to help my student succeed at the college level?

-At Sheridan we’re here to support students’ success.
+At Sheridan we are here to support students’ success.
 In addition to smaller classes, there is a high school Dual Credit teacher and Sheridan’s student services to call on for more help.
-We provide an orientation to help your student understand what to expect, the rights and responsibilities of a college student and what help is available, and we invite you to participate.
+The Sheridan Dual Credit team provides an orientation to help your student understand what to expect, the rights and responsibilities of a college student and what help is available, and we invite you to participate.
+If your student has an IEP we highly encourage you to set up Sheridan Accessible Learning.
+Sheridan also offers Tutoring for select courses.

 What are the biggest challenges for students?

-If my student wants to apply to a Sheridan program, how can they use their dual credits to advantage?
+If students want to apply to full time Sheridan program after taking a dual credit, how can they use this credit to their advantage?

 What is the process for helping my students to apply for a Dual Credit Pathway at Sheridan?